 A mentor is defined as a wise and faithful counselor.
 Mentoring is a relationship that provides challenge, growth, and motivation to develop professional, collegial skills in both the mentor and the protégé.
 The peer mentoring relationship is multifaceted.
 Mentors play the roles of advisor, advocate, teacher, active listener, and friend.
-It is a support network linking experienced senior Latino nursing faculty with novice Latino nursing faculty.
+It is a support network linking experienced senior Latino nursing faculty/nurse leaders with novice Latino nursing faculty.

-If you need or want a mentor or are willing to mentor please email us the following information:
+If you need or want a mentor or are willing to mentor, please email us the following information:

 - Are you seeking a mentor or protégé

 - Are you tenured, on tenure track, or non-tenure

 - Three items you seek in a mentor

 - Please write a short description of yourself so we can best match you.